 The grocery lists will also allow you to pick the foods you will want to eat, rather than me telling you exactly what foods to eat.
 A sample meal plan is available though if you do need a little extra guidance and an example.

 If you want to create your own breastfeeding meal plan, you’ll want to identify the number of calories you need.
-This needs to be done by also considering how much you’re breastfeeding, your maternal stores, activity level, age, height, etc. (all of this included in the L.E.A.N.
-Mamas calculator).
+This needs to be done by also considering how much you’re breastfeeding, your maternal stores, activity level, age, height, etc.

 Then, you’ll identify the types of foods you want to eat.
 I always suggest keeping it simple especially at first.
 Don’t try to create a bunch of new recipes.
 You will cause overwhelm and you won’t stick to it long-term.